-Join us the day before the FDA/Xavier MedCon conference sessions, for Breakthrough Supply Chain Performance, facilitated by Marla Phillips, Tuesday, April 30, 2019, from 8am-4pm, at Xavier University.
+Join us the day before the FDA/Xavier MedCon conference sessions, for Breakthrough Supply Chain Performance, facilitated by one of the authors of the newly-released Good Supply Practices for the 21st Century, Marla Phillips (Xavier University), Tuesday, April 30, 2019, from 8am-4pm, at Xavier University.

 Through a key paradigm shift discovered by a team of FDA and industry team members, the Good Supply Practices (GSPs) attack the true root cause of the supply chain failures your organization has experienced!
 You now have the power to reduce your organization’s global supply chain disruptions and can advance your career by protecting your organization and the patients you serve.
 Increase the value of your organization through practical right-first-time that are being used around the world!

 Did you know:

 Your organization has either unknowingly caused, or could have prevented, every supply chain failure experienced.

 It is likely that you only know 15% of your supply chain, leaving you 85% exposed to risk that puts your organization and patients in grave danger.

 63% of EMEA companies have experienced supply chain disruptions in the past 12 months that have taken an average of 2.1 months to recover from and has cost $550,000.